 SPOREs are designed to speed the movement of basic scientific findings into patient care.
 The grants require each scientific project to reach clinical testing by the end of the five-year funding period.
 MSK’s $6.5 million grant, the only active SPORE for bladder cancer, is co-led by medical oncologists Dean Bajorin and David Solit.

 “There’s a palpable excitement in the cancer community that we are on the cusp of major advances in how to treat bladder cancer,” Dr. Bajorin says.
 “SPORE grants really encourage bringing the best science into the clinical realm, and MSK has such a breadth of research.
 We have experts in genetics, molecular oncology, and immunology who can work closely to produce insights that advance the field.”

-MSK’s bladder cancer SPORE is organized around four projects.
+MSK’s bladder cancer SPORE is organized around specific projects.
 Each project is headed by basic and clinical investigators who work together to address a specific aspect of the disease.
 The projects have their own co-leaders, but the researchers for all of the projects constantly collaborate.

 “The projects are very synergistic,” Dr. Solit says.
 “The SPORE brings together a team of experts in different fields to make the overall research effort stronger.
 We have regular meetings as a joint group to discuss preliminary results.
 The data we generate in different contexts can be merged together, which helps each of the projects move forward faster.”